dictybase-docker/developer-docs/README.md

 Static site to display all deployment documentation for dictyBase software.
 Built using Gatsby.

 ## Development
+Run `gatsby develop` to start the developmental server.

 Do any work in a new branch then open a pull request to merge into `develop` when completed.
 Any pushes to `develop` will generate a new Gatsby build and deploy to